melrodbos/melrodbos1.github.io/about/html.md

       - Block-level elements may appear only within a <body> element.
       - By default, block-level elements begin on new lines.

-      - List of HTML block elements:
+      - List of HTML block-level elements:
         - `<address>`: Contact information.
         - `<article> `: Article content.
         - `<aside>`: Aside content.